 (vi) a person or institution whose appointment is required by law; or

-(vii) a physician whose appointment as a guardian ad litem is necessary where emergency medical or surgical procedures are required; and
+(vii) a physician whose appointment as a guardian ad litem is necessary where emergency medical or surgical procedures are required; or

-(3) an appointment other than above without compensation, except that the appointee must file a notice of appointment pursuant to section 36.4(a) of this Part.
+(3) an appointment other than above without compensation, except that the appointee must file a notice of appointment pursuant to section 36.4(b) of this Part.

 Sec. filed Nov.
 22, 1985; amds. filed: July 7, 1989; Oct.
 29, 1990; July 22, 1993; July 18, 1994; Nov.
 21, 1994; July 18, 1996; July 14, 1997; June 11, 1998; Sept.
 20, 2000; repealed, new filed Nov.
 22, 2002 eff.
 June 1, 2003.